 Statute of Limitations

 Medical malpractice cases have one of the tightest time limits.
 While Florida law expressly provides how long a victim and his or her family may have in a statute, that number is often not correct.
 This is because there are some “tolls” or extensions to the time limit that might apply, such as for birth injury cases.
 But there are also some instances where the time period may shrink, especially against municipal defendants.
-These tolls or shrinking time periods are not codified in the same area as the statute of limitations.
-Some are in other areas of statutory law, and others are in the common law, or judge-made law created through judicial decision writing.
+These tolls or shrinking periods are not codified in the same area as the statute of limitations.
+Some are in other areas of statutory law, and others are in the common law or judge-made law created through judicial decision writing.

 As a result, assessing the time period that you have to file a medical malpractice case is done on a case-by-case basis.
 All you need to know is that there is a very short time to file a medical malpractice lawsuit in Florida, and it is never too early to find the best medical malpractice lawyer to represent you.

 Hire Our Florida Attorneys for Your Medical Malpractice Case